x-actly/Eve-Online-Mining-Bot/README.md

 ```
 3. Configure various settings in the user interface:

-   - mining duration: Specify the desired duration of the mining operation in minutes.
+   - mining runs: Specify the desired amount of mining runs you want the bot to complete.
+This will be a part of the calculation for how long the bot will run.
    - Undock Position: Set the mouse coordinates for the Undock button on the station.
    - Clear Cargo Position: Specify the mouse position for unloading cargo.
 This transfers the ore to the inventory window above.
 Use Test Button to make it work correctly.
    - Mining Hold: Set volume from your mining cargo.